Our Founder, Venerable Mother Alphonse Maria Eppinger

 Sisters of the Redeemer in the United States

 The Sisters of the Redeemer arrived in the United States in 1924.
 The process which led them here began as early as 1921, when a group of Xaverian Brothers in Baltimore, Maryland petitioned to have Sisters join them in service at St. Joseph’s High School.
-The Xaverian Brothers requested the German Sisters of the Redeemer because one of the Brothers, whose sister who was a member of the Redeemer Congregation, realized the impact the Sister presence could have in America.
+The Xaverian Brothers requested the German Sisters of the Redeemer because one of the Brothers, whose sister was a member of the Redeemer Congregation, realized the impact the Sisters’ presence could have in America.
 After three years, Mother Basillissa, who was then the Superior General, agreed to send 12 Sisters.

 On March 6, 1924, the 12 Sisters traveled from Wuerzburg, Germany to Ellis Island, New York.
 From there, the Sisters traveled to Baltimore, where they arrived to a warm welcome from the Xaverian Brothers.
 They were given charge of the sick brothers and students of St. Joseph High School.
-They also took charge of the cafeteria at St. Joseph’s High School, as well as the dining room and kitchen of the Xaverian Brothers’ residence.
+They also took charge of the cafeteria at St. Joseph’s High School, as well as the dining room and kitchen at the Xaverian Brothers’ residence.
 Before long, the German Augustinian Priests at Villanova College, just outside of Philadelphia, heard of the ministry of the Sisters and invited the Sisters to work with them as well.
 In 1926, eight more Sisters came to America and four were stationed at Villanova College.

 In the following years, additional Sisters came to America to serve in Baltimore, Villanova and a new mission in Staten Island, New York.
-The Sisters became well-known for their dedicated work, and in 1926 the Archdiocese of Philadelphia requested that the Sisters form an American branch.
+The Sisters became well known for their dedicated work and in 1926 the Archdiocese of Philadelphia requested that the Sisters form an American branch.
 In 1928, the first centralized headquarters in America was designated on North 5th Street in Philadelphia, across from the former St. Henry Church.
 It is out of this convent that the Sisters began their visiting nurse ministry, serving the infirm and their families in their homes.

 In 1931, the Sisters were invited to serve in the Drueding Infirmary, a hospital for the employees of the Drueding Company and their families.
-The thirteen Sisters at Drueding Infirmary were responsible for the washing, cooking, cleaning and nursing.
+The thirteen Sisters at the Drueding Infirmary were responsible for the washing, cooking, cleaning and nursing.
 Some time after the closing of Drueding Company in 1958, the Sisters were gifted with the building of the Drueding Infirmary in gratitude for their years of dedicated and compassionate service.
-Responding to the the needs of the time, in 1985 the building was repurposed as the Drueding Center/Project Rainbow, a transitional housing program for women and children experiencing homelessness.
+Responding to the the needs of the time, in 1985 the building was re-purposed as the Drueding Center/Project Rainbow, a transitional housing program for women and children experiencing homelessness.

 At the same time, the Sisters continued to serve in ministries throughout the country.
 In 1932, the Sisters took over St. Elizabeth House in New York City.
 St. Elizabeth House provided affordable housing in a Catholic setting to women in New York.
 That same year, five Sisters traveled to Washington D.C. to minister to newly ordained Augustinian Priests.
 In Danvers and Peabody, Massachusetts, the Sisters were called to provide cooking and housekeeping service in two schools.
 As the number of Sisters in America increased, the 5th Street convent became too small to accommodate all of the Sisters.
 In 1934, the Sisters purchased land in Meadowbrook, PA that would eventually become the site of the new American headquarters.